aspiringsecurity/EMTTR/README.md

 ■Enabling healthcare community by empowering pharma companies & the medicaleco-system to do medicine trial testing securely, transparently using BNB blockchain

-Blockchain Communication: Axelar for communication between Polygon blockchain andFantom destination chain, MultiChain.
-Covalent endpoint for aggregated view.
+Blockchain Communication: Axelar for communication between Polygon blockchain and Fantom destination chain, MultiChain.
+Covalent endpoint for aggregated view (please visit Covalent-NFT-Dashboard which enables us to analyze, observe all NFTs from wallet address in different networks.
+Links at the bottom of the readme section)

 Features: